-The Hamburg Film Forum Kinohafen is an international film forum held annually in Hamburg, Germany.
-Since its founding in 2010, the festival has provided a platform for independent filmmakers while fostering intercultural dialogue and professional exchange across borders.
+Hamburg Film Forum Kinohafen is an international film forum held annually in Hamburg.
+Since its founding, the festival has presented independent cinema and created a space for intercultural dialogue, professional exchange, and international cooperation.

-Kinohafen Short 2026 will take place from December 12–13, 2026, at the historic Metropolis Cinema in Hamburg.
+Kinohafen Short 2026 will take place on December 12–13, 2026, at the historic Metropolis Cinema in Hamburg.

-We are seeking fiction, documentary, animation, and experimental short films with a maximum running time of 35 minutes, completed on or after January 1, 2024.
+We accept fiction, documentary, animation, and experimental short films with a maximum running time of 35 minutes, completed on or after January 1, 2024.

-The competition welcomes films exploring themes such as memory, identity, migration, cultural diversity, social transformation, and personal stories.
+The competition is open to films engaging with themes such as memory, identity, migration, cultural diversity, social change, and personal experience.

-Selected films will be screened during the festival and evaluated by an international professional jury.
-In addition to the Jury Award, an Audience Choice Award will be presented.
+Selected films will be screened during the festival and reviewed by an international professional jury.
+A Jury Award and an Audience Choice Award will be presented.

-Filmmakers whose works are selected for the competition will also be invited to participate in the festival's professional industry platform, held in a hybrid format (online and on-site), focusing on international co-production, film funding opportunities, and integration into the European film industry.
+Filmmakers whose works are selected for the competition will also be invited to take part in the festival’s professional industry platform.
+The platform will be held in a hybrid format and will focus on international co-production, film funding opportunities, and integration into the European film industry.

 Participants gain access to: